TomaraPetty/BlueCheck/README.md

 ## Description
 *Overview of this project:*
-* This is a website built for a personal side business in order to familiarize potential customers with my business and services.
+* This website was built for a personal side business in order to familiarize potential customers with my business and services.

 ## Installation
 *Steps required to install project and get the development environment established:*